bhandaru/OCP311-DevOps/07-lesson-extra_credit.md

 # Extra Credit Lesson: Using the CLI to Create Applications

-While the previous steps demonstrate how to use the web console, we will now show how the same application can be installed on the command line.
-We will perform these steps on master.
+This labs steps demonstrate how to use the command line console, we will now show how an application can be installed from the command line.
+We will perform these steps from a workstation that has the OpenShift client tool installed on it.

 ## Lab Instructions

-1. Become `user` on master, and verify the environment:
+1. Login as  `userX` on to the cluster:
 ```
-[root@master ~]# oc login -u user
+[userX@workstation ~]# oc login https://master.example.com:8443 -u userX
-Logged into "https://master.example.com:8443" as "user" using existing credentials.
+Logged into "https://master.example.com:8443" as "user1" using existing credentials.

 You don't have any projects.
 You can try to create a new project, by running